DataMa-Solutions/docs/core_app/new/interface/header/file.md

 ---
 title: File
-description: Find out how you can use the "File" menu of the header of the DataMa Solutions
+description: Find out how you can use the "File" menu of the header of the Datama Solutions
 layout: page
-scope: datama/saas
+scope: Datama/saas
 keywords: full app header menu file
 ---